 9.90

-15 [1895 "10 CENTS 1895" Surcharge on 50 cent Bicolor] Mint, lightly hinged, with F-VF centering, great color, and perfect perforations.
-It is quite hard to find such nice examples of this stamps which was printed on thin paper and is often found damaged.
-The locally-applied overprint was printed with a plate of only 50 positions, struck twice on the sheet.
-There are many variations in the overprint characters from stamp to stamp.
-This example shows the "1" of 1895 to be bent and without serifs; the "8" is flattened on the left side and looks odd.
-Examples of this stamp in such attractive and fresh quality are a pleasure to see.
-Priced as a normal Mint F-VF example.
+15 [1895 "10 CENTS 1895" Surcharge on 50 cent Bicolor] Mint, modestly hinged, with F-VF centering.
+A very attractive example with very nice quality and appearance.
+It can be hard to find undamaged examples of this stamp; it was printed on very thin paper and is often found damaged.
+The locally-applied overprint was printed with a plate of only 50 positions, struck twice on the sheet; there are many variations in the overprint characters from stamp to stamp.
+This example is unusual in that it does not show any flaws of the overprint characters!